jhui/jhui.github.io/_posts/2017-03-14-TensorFlow-tutorial.markdown

 ```

 #### InteractiveSession
-TensorFlow provide another way to execute a computational graph using *tf.InteractiveSession* which is more convenient for an ipython environment.
+TensorFlow provides another way to execute a computational graph using *tf.InteractiveSession* which is more convenient for an ipython environment.
 ```python
 import tensorflow as tf
 sess = tf.InteractiveSession()